-The ownership right to the Equipment and at the same time the associated risk of damage shall pass to the Buyer upon proper handover and acceptance of the Equipment according to Section 10.3, i.e. by drawing up the Handover Protocol and its signature by an authorized representative of the Buyer.
+The ownership right to the Equipment shall not pass to the Buyer until payment has been made in full and the associated risk of damage shall pass to the Buyer upon delivery of the Equipment at Place of Delivery according to Section 11.1.

+PLACE OF DELIVERY

+The place of delivery shall be the doorstep at Na Slovance 1999/2, 182 00 Praha 8, Czech Republic (hereinafter the “Place of Delivery”).
+INCOTERMS 2020 DPU shall apply.